Low-Buck '67 Mustang Proves Budget Hot Rods Exist

 Heck, it barely has anything that resembles paint.
 We dig the old school Torq-Thrust D-style wheels, which carryout the vintage theme.
 Powershifting that high-winding Ford at 7,200 rpm, though, where the fun is, not to mention just driving this thing on the street.
 Let’s never forget this is a lot more fun than polishing chrome and aluminum.
 A lot easier on the back, too.

-We’re not certain what the ’67 Mustang runs at the track, but it sure looks fast.
+Ethan’s ponycar has run a best of 8.3-seconds in the eighth-mile, but he feels with some work he can get it down to 7.9 (he’s looking to trade his lightweight flywheel for something more drag-oriented).
 We love his low-dollar approach to street muscle and drag racing.
 There’s no big-dollar enclosed trailer.
 Or any trailer at all, for that matter.
 Strapping the drag radials to his roof is priceless and emptying the 2+2’s interior and trunk in his pit space means a quick exit from the track when he’s done.

 We’re not sure what’s next for this wonderful street machine, but it probably won’t be something to make it look better!